 ANZSRC codes are categorised under two research classifications; Field of Research and Socio-Economic Objectives.
-Under each classification, no more than two ANZSRC codes must be specified at Registration.
-These codes will apply to your Concept (if applicable) and must be reentered when submitting your Full proposal.
+Under each classification, ANZSRC codes must be specified at Registration.
+These codes will apply to your Concept (if applicable) and must be re-entered when submitting your Full Proposal.

 When submitting a Concept, the ANZSRC codes will be automatically copied from your Registration.
-The codes will need to be manually entered however when you complete your Full proposal.
+The codes will need to be manually entered however when you complete your Full Proposal.